Home Calculator Retained Earnings Calculator

 Can retained earnings be negative?

-How do retained earnings affect stock price?
+How do retained earnings affect stock prices?

-Can retained earnings be used for acquisitions?
+Can retained earnings be used for dividends?